Windows 10 Version 1703 KB4032188 Cumulative Update

 • A network transfer with at the least 1 loose port for the Netvanta router is desired, but a crossover cable also can be used.

 Site.
 Once you’ve downloaded the firmware, you’ll need to put in PuTTY and SolarWinds TFTP when you have not already.
 Move the firmware you have downloaded to the TFTP-Root folder located in your computer’s C: Drive.
-Make sure that SolarWinds TFTP is walking.
+Make sure that SolarWinds TFTP is working.

 Bootstrap#erase record-device

-This will erase all documents within the file-machine.
+This will erase all documents within the file machine.
 Proceed? [y or n]y

 This will erase the vintage firmware on the Atlanta.
 Do no longer try this when you have a configuration at the router you need!
-Once that is completed we can begin shifting a new edition of the firmware onto the router.
+Once that is completed, we can begin shifting a new edition of the firmware onto the router.
 Use the subsequent commands to transfer the firmware:

 • bootstrap#ip deal with 192.168.1.Fifty-four